 Research grants are awarded to students pursuing field research on specific topics that could contribute to a thesis or dissertation or if the applicant has done preliminary work on the topic.
 Individual independent research will be considered if these requirements are fulfilled.
 Summer research should be around 8 weeks.
 Wintersession research should be around 3 weeks.

-Applications for Summer 2020 grants are now open!
+Applications for Summer 2020 grants are closed.

-Winter 2019 Deadline: APPLICATIONS CLOSED
+Summer 2020 Deadline: APPLICATIONS CLOSED

 Winter Session Grant Recipient Notification: Mid-to-late November